la2050/archive/_projects/2016/las-best-aarp-foundation-experience-corps-brighter-futures-via-reading-proficiency-by-3rd-grade.md

   – will work alongside EC volunteers and receive training and tools to expand and sustain the project, while growing personally and professionally through invaluable intergenerational exchange.
+project_proposal_impact:
+  - District-wide graduation rates
+  - Proficiency in English and Language Arts and Math
+  - Students’ perceived sense of safety at and on the way to school
+  - Youth unemployment and underemployment
 category: learn
 body_class: blueberry